 · Grand Hyatt Denver Downtown

 · Hyatt Regency Denver at Colorado Convention Center

 · The Westin Denver Downtown

 There’s many more museums and attractions to visit during your stay in Denver.
 The new Mile High Culture Pass is the most wallet-friendly way to experience Denver’s thriving arts and cultural world.
-With the Culture Pass in hand, you’ll receive admission to seven of the city’s most fascinating attractions, all for the bargain, “Mile High” price of $52.80 (a savings of more than $25) or three attractions of your choice for $25 (a savings of $12).
+With the Culture Pass in hand, you’ll receive admission to seven of the city’s most fascinating attractions, all for the bargain, “Mile High” price of $52.80 or three attractions of your choice for $30.
 Learn more at MileHighCulturePass.com.